 RJ Mitte as Walter White, Jr.

-Just as his character on the show, Walter White, Jr., has cerebral palsy so does RJ Mitte, although Mitte's is a milder form of the disability.
-Mitte will next be seen starring as Tim in the upcoming fantasy thriller feature film House of Last Things.
-He will serve as Juror as well as Celebrity Youth Ambassador for the inaugural Burbank International Film Festival, and will introduce the documentary CinemAbility at the opening night gala on September 5th.
-CinemAbility takes a detailed look at the evolution of disability in entertainment and features a who's who of Hollywood featuring Mitte, Ben Affleck, Jamie Foxx, Gary Sinise, and David Milch, among others.
+Just like his character on the show, RJ Mitte has cerebral palsy, although Mitte’s is a milder form of the disability.
+His other credits include the upcoming fantasy thriller feature film House of Last Things and the documentary film CinemAbility, which takes a detailed look at the evolution of disability in entertainment and features a who’s who of Hollywood, including Ben Affleck, Jamie Foxx, Gary Sinise and David Milch, among others.
 He recently had a guest-starring role on the CBS hit Vegas.
 Mitte also served as executive producer for Vanished: The Tara Calico Story, which had its debut at the 2013 Cannes Film Festival.

 One hot-button issue that Mitte has recently become vocal about is the prevention of bullying.
-Upon hearing that bullying was at the root of several teen suicides in 2010, Mitte began speaking out on the topic via YouTube, a statement to the press, in interviews, etc. He has since been a featured guest speaker at an anti-bullying town hall discussion at the NAPT Annual Conference for school transportation professionals.
-And he has begun working with PACER's National Center for Bullying Prevention on a national campaign designed to engage and educate those who see bullying -- leveraging peer-to-peer support.
+Upon hearing that bullying was at the root of several teen suicides in 2010, Mitte began speaking out on the topic via YouTube, a statement to the press and in interviews.
+He has since been a featured guest speaker at an anti-bullying town hall discussion at the NAPT Annual Conference for school transportation professionals and begun working with PACER’s National Center for Bullying Prevention on a national campaign designed to engage and educate those who see bullying -- leveraging peer-to-peer support.

 Read an interview with RJ Mitte for Season 1 »